 What Causes Split Ends?
-Getting to the Bottom of Damaged Tips

 1. Using rubber bands for your ponytails

 How do you get split ends from a hair elastic?
-Well, have you ever noticed just how many strands can get yanked out with a rubber band when you undo a ponytail?
-If you’re not using proper hair ties, headbands or hair accessories, you’re most likely doing more harm than good to your strands.
+Have you ever noticed just how many strands can get yanked out with a rubber band when you undo a ponytail?
+If you’re not using proper hair ties, headbands, or hair accessories, you’re most likely doing more harm than good to your strands.

-We love our precious blow-dryers and flat irons, but those heat stylers can certainly be culprits for damage and breakage, especially over time.
+We love our precious blow-dryers and flat irons, but those heat stylers can be culprits for damage and breakage.
 How to prevent split ends with the use of heat styling tools and mechanical stylers?
 With a proper hair care routine and the use of a thermal protectant, that’s how.
-Use a heat protectant, like Dove Style+Care Smooth & Shine Heat Protection Spray, to shield your strands from the damaging effects of heat.
+Use a heat protectant, like TRESemmé Thermal Creations Heat Tamer Spray to shield your strands from the damaging effects of heat.

-3. Chemical and color treatments
+3. Chemical and Color Treatments

 How Can You Prevent Split Ends?

 Since the most effective “cure” for split ends is to cut them off (a remedy that can be quite drastic for those who want to keep their length), the work then lies in a diligent everyday hair care routine.

-1. Use a hair mask.
+1. Use a Hair Mask

 Treat your strands right by infusing them with much-needed moisture and hydration.
 This is especially important if you have color-treated hair or you do a ton of heat styling.
 Try the super moisturizing (and handy!)
 Dove Nutritive Solutions Anti-Frizz Oil Therapy Hair Mask, which, as the name suggests, helps prevent frizz and makes hair feel smoother and softer after just one use.

-2. Get regular trims.
+2. Get Regular Trims

-3. Take a break.
+3. Take a Break

-As any style-savvy gal can attest, heat, color and chemical treatments are all parts of a regular hair routine.
+As any style-savvy gal can attest, heat, color, and chemical treatments are all parts of a regular hair routine.
 Over time, any combination of these processes accrues and piles on the damage, paving the way for frayed, fried locks.
 We suggest taking a break (even a short one!) to allow your hair to recover.
 Why not air-dry or do some heatless looks for a week each month?